Community Commitment Award 2026

 Larissa Sichivitsa.jpg

-Citation: Larissa arrived in Australia as a refugee following the invasion of Ukraine and has since made a remarkable contribution to the Torquay community.
+Citation: Larissa arrived in Australia following the invasion of Ukraine and has since made a remarkable contribution to the Torquay community.
 She volunteers generously with Feed Me Surf Coast, Torquay Community House, the Royal Geelong Show, Ukrainian Women’s Association Australia, and the Salvos Op Shop.
 Her humour and storytelling bring joy and connection, especially at the Community House lunches.
 A talented crocheter, she generously shares her skills, fostering creativity and belonging wherever she goes.
 We feel so lucky to have Larissa in our community and think she should be recognised for her efforts.

 Describe your involvement and what you regard as your most important achievements.